dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration-with-github.md

 To fix this issue, select a production job run to defer to instead of self.

-## Limitations

-If your temporary PR schemas are not dropping after a merge/close of the PR, it could be one of the following:

-- You have used dbt Cloud environment variables in your connection settings page.
-- You have an empty/blank default schema.
-- You have overridden the `generate_schema_name` macro.

 ### Production job runs failing at the **Clone Git Repository** step